May 19th, 2022, by Labtoo's team

-Most mammals are not tolerant to alcohol molecules, which is processed as a toxin.
+Most mammals are not tolerant of alcohol molecules, which are processed as a toxin.
 But some mammals, such as the treeshrew or the human, have a higher tolerance when it comes to alcohol consumption.
 This could be explained by an evolutionary capacity to consume ripe fruits, that started to ferment, as a source of energy.
 With time and exposure to this diet, we developed a tolerance to alcohol molecules.

 When ingesting alcohol, the first enzyme produced to help our body deal with the toxins is called Alcohol dehydrogenase (ADH).
 The process starts in the stomach, where ADH can detoxify about one drink per hour.
 The alcohol ingested is converted into acetaldehyde, which is even more toxic to the body, and is quickly converted to acetate so that it can be easily processed by our system.
-This enzyme process is also occurring in the liver until all the alcohol is changed into water, carbon dioxide and energy.
+This enzyme process is also occurring in the liver until all the alcohol is changed into water, carbon dioxide, and energy.